OpenPrograms/OpenPrograms.ru/README.md

 * `libvector` — a vector library.

-## A not-so-important-but-good-to-know message
 By the way, there isn't, wasn't, and won't be any programs included in "MineOS", including the "OS" itself.
-Not only it highly depends on the Russian language (and it's almost impossible to translate the whole project), it also contains a lot of completely useless fool language comments, it's maintained VERY poorly (useless commits, at the very least), the project doesn't comply with my rules I use to filter the programs, and it's impossible to always stay up-to-date with the upstream.
+Not only it highly depends on the Russian language (and it's almost impossible to translate the whole project), it also contains a lot of completely useless fool language comments, it's maintained VERY poorly (commit descriptions are not descriptive at all, at the very least), the project doesn't comply with my rules I use to filter the programs, and it's impossible to always stay up-to-date with the upstream.

-Yes, all of the programs above are **not** included in, or written by the author of MineOS.
+Yes, all of the programs above are **neither** included in, **nor** written by the author of MineOS.
 And there's no Russian/English hellish mix that you could see in the "OS".

-If you experience any bugs with the programs, or have a feature request for them, feel free to either leave an issue at the GitHub issue tracker, or poke me on EsperNet.
+If you experience any bugs with the programs or have a feature request for them, feel free to either leave an issue at the GitHub issue tracker, or poke me on EsperNet.
 I'll contact authors of the programs and try to get a response from them ASAP.

 I also try to keep the programs up-to-date with the original version.